Penshoppe: Endorsements

 In 2015, Sean O'Pry became a Penshoppe ambassador.
 On May 6, 2015, Penshoppe revealed that fashion model and television personality Kendall Jenner had joined the clothing line's endorsing team.
 On August 27, 2015, via Penshoppe announced that 2NE1's vocalist, Sandara Park, also joined as an ambassador.

 In early 2016, Penshoppe signed male modeling's new "It Boy", Lucky Blue Smith.
 In May 2016, American fashion model Gigi Hadid became the new face for Penshoppe.

 In 2017, Nam Joo-hyuk and the daughter of supermodel Cindy Crawford, Kaia Gerber, became the faces of Penshoppe.

 In March 2018, Penshoppe announced Zayn Malik, a former member of One Direction, returned as an endorser alongside Bella Hadid, Jordan Barrett, and Cameron Dallas for their latest campaign.

-In 2019, Lalisa Manoban, Thai member of girl group BLACKPINK, became Penshoppe's newest ambassador.
+In March 2019, Penshoppe selected an impressive cast to star in its high-fashion campaign, a massive lineup of global top models Francisco Lachowski, Jordan Barrett, Matthew Noszka, and Victoria's Secret Angels Josephine Skriver, and Lais Ribeiro to model its iconic swimwear styles for spring-summer 2019 collections.
+In November 2019, Lalisa Manoban, Thai member of girl group BLACKPINK, became Penshoppe's newest ambassador.

 In 2021, Astro's Cha Eun-woo joined Penshoppe as an ambassador.

 On May 26, 2022 Penshoppe announced NCT Dream, K-pop boy group under SM Entertainment, as an ambassador.
 Now EXO rapper Chanyeol as an ambassador.

 In October 2024, the group Bini became its new ambassador.

+In November 2025, lifestyle brand Penshoppe launched their "All Together Now" holiday campaign, prominently featuring stars from Pinoy Big Brother (PBB): Celebrity Collab Edition as the newest ambassadors for the brand's exclusive roster, "Club Penshoppe".
+The lineup features a star-studded cast of PBB celebrities Big Four: Brent Manalo, Will Ashley, Ralph de Leon, Charlie Fleming, and AZ Martinez, alongside Bianca de Vera, Vince Maristela, and Josh Ford.

+In May 2026, Penshoppe introduced Mika Salamanca as the newest member of the "Club Penshoppe" headlining the brand's campaigns "Style Codes" back-to-school collection and "Wear It Your Way" promotions.
+The rollout features monthly style drops centered around specific youth archetypes: For the month of May "The Rebels" it's all about edgy streetwear, oversized silhouettes, and utilitarian pieces fronting Mika Salamanca, together with co-PBB stars Brent Manalo, Charlie Fleming, and Ac Bonifacio.
+For the month of June "Preppy Athletes" it refers to sporty-chic vibes blending athletic comfort with classic tailored details featuring Ralph De Leon, Az Martinez, and Vince Maristela.
+For the month of July "Girl/Boy Next Door" it pertains to casual, everyday classic, and light neutral pieces starring Will Ashley, Bianca De Vera, and Josh Ford.